Stratøs: A CU professor's life as a musician

 “It’s become an integral part of my sound,” Stratøs said.

-Stratøs attended West Michigan University for his undergraduate and master’s degrees, both in jazz studies.
+Stratøs attended West Michigan University for his undergraduate and master’s degrees in jazz studies.
 He independently studied music composition, audio engineering, photography and cinematography.
+He developed his stage name shortly before releasing his first album “Planets” in 2021.

 His current project, “Challenger Deep” is inspired by his late grandfather, a fisherman in Barbados.
 The album details a fictional story where his grandfather descends to the lowest point in the ocean.